drvdputt/jwst-pdr-reduction/readme.md

 The PDR programs (ERS-1288 and GTO-1192) all consist of NIRCam imaging, MIRI imaging, NIRSpec IFU spectroscopy, and MIRI IFU spectroscopy.
-The steps for the reduction of each of these are briefly explained below, and bash scripts that implement these workflows will be provided.
+The steps for the reduction of each of these are briefly explained below, and a few shell scripts that implement these workflows are provided.

+### Manual steps

+Before running these tools on your data, the `_uncal` files have to be sorted according  to
+1. object
+2. instrument
+3. exposure type: science, background, and (for nirspec only) science imprint, background imprint.

+The provided shell scripts can then be copied, and the paths set in them can be slightly modified to point to the directories containing the `_uncal` files.
+By default, the provided scripts assume that they are placed at the same level as the science, background, etc directories.

+- object 1
+  + nirspec
+    - `nirspec_script.bash`
+    - `science`
+    - `science_imprint`
+    - `background`
+    - `background_imprint`
+  + mirifu
+    - `mirifu_script.bash`
+    - `science`
+    - `background`
+- object 2
+  ...

+Side note on the historical reason for this: To work around some issues with the default association files, we coded a simplified association generator.
+The files need to be sorted for this generator to work, as it uses glob within a directory.

 ### NIRSpec IFU